 Grading: Grading is determined by the completion and quality of all assignments.
 Attendance and participation are mandatory, these effect the grade.
 No more than 3 absences allowed.
 Assignments should only be made for this class.

-Exercise A) Create a simple scene in Unity using primitives, make objects throwable, publish a webGL, due Wednesday week 1.
+Exercise A) Create a simple scene in Unity using primitives, make objects throwable, publish a webGL to the class website, due Wednesday week 1.

-Exercise B) Use your work in progress from assignment 1 to create a simple scene in Unity using Maya shapes with some animation, publish a webGL.
+Exercise B) Use your work in progress from assignment 1 to create a simple scene in Unity using Maya shapes with some animation, publish a webGL to the class website.
 Due Wednesday week 3.

-Assignment 1) Model a room from any time or place.
-Keep in mind this room will contain interactive elements Choose a place full of narrative ideas and intrigue.
+VR Assignment 1) Model a room from any time or place.
+Keep in mind this room will be experienced in VR and will contain interactive elements.
+Choose a place full of narrative ideas and intrigue.
 It helps to have good reference images.
-We will create a webGL of this room.
-The webGL is due Monday week 6.
-Render one 3000 pixel image and document the interaction of the webGL with OBS.
-The renderings, webGL and video are due week 10.
+The VR is due Monday week 6.
+In addition, render one 3000 pixel image, publish a webGL and document the interaction of the VR with OBS.
+The renderings, webGL and video are due week 11.

 Assignment 2) Model a ring to be 3D printed at shapeways.com.
-Bring in a sketch idea week 3.
-A minigrant is paying for part of the print.
+Bring in a sketch idea week 2.
+A minigrant is paying for the print.
 Due Wednesday week 4.

 Assignment 3) Anything you prefer utilizing what we have learned.
-Your project could be a 3D printed sculpture, a poster, a 3D typeface, a book, an animation, a VR or AR project, an interactive project, a video with effects, etc. Present a proposal week 6.
-Documentation in the form of renders, OBS captures, webGLs, or photographs are due week 10.
+Your project could be a 3D printed sculpture, a poster, a painting, a 3D typeface, a book, an animation, a VR or AR project, an interactive project, a video with effects, etc. Present a proposal week 6.
+Documentation in the form of renders, websites, OBS captures, or photographs are due week 11.